A flag of Portugal and a sign: 'Is Portugal safe?'

 7. Walk on tourist streets with higher amounts of people

-Pedestrians’ precautions in Portugal
+Walking precautions in Portugal

-Slippery PORTUGUESE pavement
+Slippery Portuguese pavement calcada

 multicolored stones making pretty but slippery sidewalks in Portugal as a safety concern